Automating Business Processes with AI Agents, What Works and What Doesn't

 When we help companies with AI automation, we recommend:

-AI agents for business automation are today where CI/CD pipelines were ten years ago: they work, but they require expertise and discipline.
+AI agents for business automation are today where CI/CD pipelines were ten years ago: they work, but they need expertise and discipline.
 Companies that start now with a clear framework and measurable goals will have a head start in a year.
 Those waiting for a turnkey solution will be playing catch-up.

 Don't miss our best insights.
 No spam, just practical analyses, invitations to exclusive events, and podcast summaries delivered straight to your inbox.